 Pretty things are nice to ogle at but they’re seldom useful.
 Hence why most people place more value on substance over style.
 The way something looks is less important than the purpose it fulfils.
-I think most people (although we all have a hankering for aesthetically pleasing content to display on our picture perfect Instagrams) would agree.
+I think most people would agree.
+Although, we all have a hankering for aesthetically pleasing content for our picture perfect Instagram…

 So, why is it that style over substance still reigns true in some professional settings?